IPv6

 IPv6 has NO Broadcast.
 It uses Multicast for everything.
 Even “Neighbor Discovery” (the IPv6 version of ARP) uses a specific multicast group to find MAC addresses.

-- Broadcasting is inefficient because every device must wake up its CPU to read the packet.
+- Broadcasting is inefficient because every device on the subnet must wake up its CPU to process the packet and discard it if it isn’t the intended recipient.